KrisJensen/KrisJensen.github.io/_pages/recommendations.md

 {: style="text-align: justify" }
 <a class="rec" href="https://www.youtube.com/watch?v=55Wse17mXwQ&t=2851s">Human planning in large state spaces</a><br>
 <b>Wei Ji Ma (2020)</b><br>
-While deep reinforcemnt learning have given us a way to unlock previously unprecedented levels of performance in games such as chess and go with artificial agents, relativeely litte is still known about how humans approach such problems.
-Wei Ji Ma adresses this problem with custom-made apps and huge data sets, and in additon to cool conclusions it also provides an refreshing new approach to neuroscience in the 21st century.
+While deep reinforcemnt learning have given us a way to unlock previously unprecedented levels of performance in games such as chess and go with artificial agents, relatively litte is still known about how humans approach such problems.
+Wei Ji Ma adresses this problem with custom-made apps and huge data sets, and in additon to cool conclusions it also provides a refreshingly new approach to neuroscience in the 21st century.

 ## Tutorials